Beequeen: Formation

-In the Summer of 1988, de Waard and Kinkelaar recorded and released their first album as Beequeen, a cassette entitled Mappa Mundi released on De Waard’s Korm Plastics label.
+In the summer of 1988, de Waard and Kinkelaar recorded and released their first album as Beequeen, a cassette entitled Mappa Mundi released on De Waard’s Korm Plastics label.
 A review at Chain D.L.K. stated this album had a "...lovely psychotic calmness."
 The name Beequeen originated from an admiration of the works of German conceptual artist Joseph Beuys.
 The name is an adaptation of Beuys’ 1956 work Bienenkönigin (German for queen bee).

 Career

 Between 1988 and 2002, Beequeen’s musical style may be described as experimental ambient-drone music.
-A collection of their songs spanning several years can be found on their album A Touch of Brimstone that included writings from fans and etheir webmaster, who at the time ran the Pretentious.network.
+A collection of their songs spanning several years can be found on their album A Touch of Brimstone that included writings from fans and their webmaster, who at the time ran the Pretentious.network.

 In 2002, their musical pallet widened when Beequeen began to incorporate songs into their music, mixing experiment with dreampop music on their album Ownliness.

 Beequeen's drone side continued in expression.
 In 2003, Gund had "Tapestries of sound slowly evolve and unravel their inner beauty" according to a review in Vital Weekly.

 Pitchfork Magazine found that The Bodyshop, an album released two years later "...is Beequeen's most musically expansive work yet" with subtle trip-hop beats replacing drones on previous albums.
 This album was recorded by the guitarist from The Legendary Pink Dots, Erik Drost.